Photo above: Book club members in montague, Prince Edward Island

 School of Nursing, University of Ottawa.

-Readings about neonatal tetanus in Sierra Leone from Not One, Not Even One.
+Readings about neonatal tetanus in Sierra Leone from my memoir.

 March 24, 2022